grpc/proposal/A29-xds-tls-security.md

 xDS supports many different configurations for endpoints to obtain certificates but gRPC supports only [`CertificateProviderPluginInstance`][CPPI] (or its deprecated version [`CertificateProviderInstance`][CPI]).
-In this approach, the control plane tells the xDS client the [name of a certificate][CERT-NAME] (which is currently ignored) and the ["instance" name][INST-NAME] of a provider to use to obtain a certificate.
+In this approach, the control plane tells the xDS client the [name of a certificate][CERT-NAME] and the ["instance" name][INST-NAME] of a provider to use to obtain a certificate.
 This provider [instance name][INST-NAME] is translated into a provider implementation and a configuration for that implementation using the client's own configuration instead of being sent by the control plane.
 This enables flexibility in heterogeneous deployments where different clients can use different implementations for the same provider instance name.
 For example, an on-prem client may get its certificate